the-rccg/hw2d/README.md

 The energy accumulates at grid scale.
 Hyper-diffusion component is not large enough to dissipate the energy.
 - increase: `nu`
 - increase: `N`

+### Physical values deviate from references

+The HW2D model can create stable simulations that are underresolved, through very large hyper-diffusion terms.
+A higher resolution is needed for this box size.
+- increase: `grid_pts`